wg-romank/fungo/src/chapter_1.md

 Golang's standard library lacks common operations on collections (such as `map`, `filter`, `fold`, etc.) which might be familiar for people coming from functional programming languages.
 Thus, any trivial operation on collection would involve creating a temporary variable and iterating over it's members in a `for`-loop.
 While this way of structuring the program is common across many imperative languages and there is nothing wrong with it, for me personally, coming from Scala and Rust, it looked a bit verbose so I wanted to explore what would it take to implement those operations in a general way so one can do it once and leverage their power of expression ...

 We are going to make some simplifictaions first, we would need to pick a certain collection type, this is one of limitation's of Go's typesystem.
-Let's work with arrays (`[]`).
+Let's work with slices (`[]`).

 As for operations, let's pick `map` first.
-Not the `map` as lookup table / dictionary that's built in the language but an operation that given some array of type `T`, `[]T` and a function from `T` to some `U` will output an array of `U`s, `[]U`, mapping each element with provided function.
+Not the `map` as lookup table / dictionary that's built in the language but an operation that given some slice of type `T`, `[]T` and a function from `T` to some `U` will output an slice of `U`s, `[]U`, mapping each element with provided function.

 We can encode this in Go with its generics feature